isabella232/offer-decisioning.en/help/offer-library/using/about-the-offer-library.md

 * **[!UICONTROL Tags]**: create and manage placements tags to organize and filter your offers.
 See [Creating tags](../../offer-library/using/creating-tags.md).

-The **[!UICONTROL Activities]** menu allows you to see all the offer activities that have been created in order to deliver your offers.
+The **[!UICONTROL Activities]** menu allows you to see all the offer activities that have been created to deliver your offers.
 See [Monitoring offer activities](../../offer-library/using/monitoring-offer-activities.md)

 ![](assets/offer_activities.png)